team4099/FalconScout/docs/FULL_INSTALLATION_GUIDE.md

-# chief2
+# FalconScout
-Team 4099's scouting system to ingest match data and generate visualizations for the FRC 2021-2022 Rapid React competition.
+Team 4099's scouting system to generate, ingest, and visualize match data for competition.

 # Installation